 As Westerners, we’d probably see the falling leaves as a symbol of things ending, but not get the same sense that fleeting things are all the more precious, beautiful, and valuable, and appreciate why Todorake drove to this very spot.
 Knowing something about Mono no Aware can help us catch some of the emotional cues we might not fully appreciate in anime.

 I’d also like to give a shout-out to the portrayal of Kokone’s parents.
-In a lot of Western shows, parents are usually portrayed as clueless, dictatorial, and often cruel.
+In a lot of Western shows, parents portrayed as clueless, dictatorial, and often cruel.
 It’s refreshing to see most of the parents portrayed in the Pretty Cure franchise as loving and willing to listen to their children.

 In a way, Mono no Aware is a general theme for the Pretty Cure series.
 Each year, over the course of 40-50 episodes, ordinary girls become “Legendary Warrior” Cures because they can’t stand by and let horrible things happen.
 They gain the ability to transform into glamorous superheros, gain confidence, new abilities, and attacks, learn about life, and eventually save the world.
 Then they retire, unlike Western superheroes.
 They go on with their lives, finish school, and pursue the careers they’ve dreamed of.
 That year as Cures is beautiful, precious and fleeting.

 It’s also worth remembering that Mono no Aware and aesthetics were important parts of Samurai culture, comparing themselves to falling cherry blossoms.
 Here’s a good article to start.
 Here’s another on the relationship of Mono no Aware to Shinto & Buddhism.

 I hope you fond all this interesting, and that it enhances your appreciation of anime and manga.
 Can you think of other instances of Mono no Aware in your favorites?